DARIAH-SI/CPC/README.md

 - Directly from the parliamentary office!
 - Examples for each country in this GitHub repository :-)

+## What we need for this workshop?

+Microsoft Word.
+Get your [free trail version](https://products.office.com/en-us/try)

+Oxygen XML Editor.
+Get your [free trial license key](https://www.oxygenxml.com/xml_editor/register.html) for all products.

 ## To begin with, an example from Parla-CLARIN

 [Parla-CLARIN](https://github.com/clarin-eric/parla-clarin) example in [this repository](https://github.com/DARIAH-SI/CPC/tree/master/parla-clarin).